hominee/grsql/README.md

 **Grsql** is a great tool to allow you set up your remote sqlite database as service and **CRUD**(create/read/update/delete) it using gRPC.

+## Why Create This

+Since I often use micro-service and database intergration is often required. for some "heavy" database like `MySQL`, `MongoDB` or something similar, it is a luxury to use them.
+A sqlite database with fast server backend would be a great solution for this.
+This lead to the birth of `Grsql`.

 ## How to Use

 this project consist of two parts:
 - server
 - client

-each part can run independently. the `server` normally run on remote/cloud side, the `client` make request to it.
+each part can run **independently**. the `server` normally run on remote/cloud side, the `client` make request to it.

 use the following code run server,
 ```sh